Self-esteem. It’s a sensitive topic that, in an instant, could have you putting yourself into one of two camps…

 Camp 2: You’ve written this for me.
 I definitely need to feel better about myself!

-If you’re in the first camp, hang in there.
-I have a revelation coming up that, even if it’s not relevant to you (by the way, my bet is that it will be, it will help someone you know—such as a team member, peer, family member or friend.
+If you’re in the first category, hang in there.
+I have a revelation coming up that, even if it’s not relevant to you (by the way, my bet is that it will ), it will help someone you know—such as a team member, peer, family member or friend.

 More often than we think, people (a.k.a. leaders, team members, bosses, peers, friends, family) struggle with a negative opinion of themselves and their value.

-Especially at work, it’s unlikely that we’ll know about the negative stuff that goes on inside a person’s head.
+Especially at work, we’re unlikely to be aware of the negative stuff that goes on inside a person’s head.
 (Because of the trusting nature of a coaching relationship, I know leaders often have negative self-talk and self-esteem needs.)